V4Fire/Client/src/components/form/b-select/README.md

 #### [preIconHint]

-A tooltip text to show during hover the cursor on `preIcon`.
+A tooltip text that is displayed when hovering over the `preIcon`.

 ```
 < b-select &